gopherd/core/README.md

 ## ⚡ Quick Start

-Here's a simple example of how to use the library:
+Here's a simple example showcasing the power of generics in our library:

 ```go
 // demo/main.go